You’ve heard that adding game elements to your online courses can increase student engagement, but how do you do it right?

 8. Keep it fun!

-Adding Gamified Learning to Your Online Courses
+How To Add Gamified Learning To Your Online Courses

 There are many ways to incorporate gamified learning into your online courses.
 Here are some examples: